seanyoung247/Plum/README.md

 - [Typora](https://typora.io/)
   - Typora was used to simplify creation of the README.md file.
 - [Atom](https://atom.io/)
-  - Atom was used to write HTML and Javascript code.
+  - Atom was used to write HTML/CSS, Javascript and Python code.
 - [dbdiagram](https://dbdiagram.io/home)
   - Used to create Entity Relationship Diagrams of the database.
 - [Balsamic](https://balsamiq.com/)